elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 Inspired;--artist souls seem still to be born there and to become one in spirit with their environment.
 The poet within him freed itself;--he took notes, breathings of those things that the old artists said to him.
 Instead of his nineteenth century identity, he was the exponent of the old artists’ speech,--of the eternal truths of Art.
 Happy poet!—the makers of Florence looked out upon him from their marbles.
 Giotto told him of works more real than marble, created before Rafael was born.

 “How can you classify them all?” she said, “if you despise catalogues and guide books?”
 “Why classify at all?” he answered, “sacred Art never demanded it.” “—We do not count by five great masters,--or by one hundred.
 Art is not all Italian.”
-“There is an innumerable host of beautiful painters,--there are those who cry to you:” You have left us out!”—the whole illustrious number of the great unknown.
+“There is an innumerable host of beautiful painters,--there are those who cry to you: 'You have left us out!'”—the whole illustrious number of the great unknown.
 They do not haunt me,--they are all remembered.
 There are the saints and martyrs true to nature, in the time when Art was a reality, instead of a trade;--when the artist asked the lofty privilege of frescoing the walls of his monastery.
 I take notes, different from guide-books.
 Publishers will not take them.
 There are scores of books,--critical ones about the old masters.
 If I wrote a book, a guide to the soul,--might not a publisher have a soul?
 The poet discerns not as the critic; he unfolds the soul; but the world wants not poetry.
 I will give you my books.”

-“When she read it,” says Mrs. Whitelock, I concluded that my poet was right about the publishers.”
+“When I had read it,” says Mrs. Whitelock, ["]I concluded that my poet was right about the publishers.”

 The meeting adjourned.